 Enhance Field Drainage

-Winter waterlogging can be detrimental to soil and crops.
-Make sure your drainage systems are working properly to prevent water from collecting and causing frost heaving.
-Grade fields or install drain tiles if necessary.
+Winter waterlogging can be very devastating for soils and crops.
+Ensure your drainage systems are operational to prevent the accumulation of water that promotes frost heaving.
+If necessary, grade the fields or install drain tiles.

 Farm Equipment and Building Maintenance